Low Storage Fees

 Our Storage Partners

-Whether you are storing in Canada (at the Royal Canadian Mint) or in the U.S. (at APMEX, Brinks, or Loomis), you can rest assured knowing that your holdings are secured by industry leaders.
+Whether you are storing in Canada (at the Royal Canadian Mint) or in the U.S. (at APMEX, or Loomis) or in Switzerland (at Loomis facility), you can rest assured knowing that your holdings are secured by industry leaders.
 All of these positions are insured and undergo regular audits.
 This peace of mind often comes at a high cost.
 In this case, OneGold has worked to ensure that our customers can leverage secure storage without breaking the bank.

 Frequently asked questions.